giatronchin/ObsidianVault-repo/Cisco CCNA/Trunking Configuration.md

 | Dynamic Desirable | Trunk | Trunk | Access | Trunk |
 | Access | X | Access | Access | Access |
 | Dynamic Auto | Trunk | Trunk | Access | Access |

+## VTP - VLAN Trunking Protocol
+VTP allows you to configure VLANs on a central VTP server switch and other switches (VTP clients) will synchronize their VLAN database to the server.

+It is rarerly used and not reccomended.
+There are 3 version of the protocol and 3 modes for each device **server**, **client** and **transparent**.